top of page

 Consumption on Premise / Incidental Activity Licenses

 Establishments that want to sell alcohol, to be consumed on premises, that is incidental to the primary activity must obtain a Consumption on Premise / Incidental Activity License.
 These types of establishments are hotels, restaurants, banquet halls, theaters, and bowling alleys.
-Moratoriums do not apply for restaurants, but may still apply for other businesses.
+Moratoriums do not apply to restaurants, but may still apply to other businesses.

 Establishments seeking a COP / Incidental Activity License should consult the required documents page on the BACP homepage and are required to undergo: